You can still remember the first days your small business was in operation.

-If you’re especially pinching pennies, the good news is you can use such CRM tools as HubSpot, Freshsales, and EngageBay for free forever.
+If you’re pinching pennies, the good news is you can use such CRM tools as HubSpot, Freshsales, and EngageBay for free forever.

-Instead of wasting time logging into one program and then another, you can sync them together.
-You also save time in porting over contacts, call logs, past sales records, and other important data.
+Instead of wasting time logging into one CRM tool and then another, you can sync them.
+You also save time porting over contacts, call logs, past sales records, and other vital data.

 Ease of Use

-If your CRM of choice doesn’t have a free plan, then, by all means, take advantage of a free trial so you can get a feel for it.
-If you and your fellow staff struggle to get the basics down, then that CRM likely isn’t for you.
+If your CRM of choice doesn’t have a free plan, take advantage of a free trial so that you can get a feel for it.
+If you and your fellow staff struggle to get the basics down, that CRM software likely isn’t for you.

-CRM solutions with customization are especially worth considering, as you can tailor your sales and marketing approaches to your changing needs.
+Customer Relationship Management (CRM) solutions with customization are especially worth considering, as you can tailor your sales and marketing approaches to your changing needs.